James Turrell: A Retrospective Members-Only Guide

 James Turrell: A Retrospective explores the nearly fifty-year career of the artist.
 In addition to early light projections, holograms, and an entire section devoted to Turrell's masterwork-in-progress, the Roden Crater project, the exhibition features numerous immersive light installations that address our perception and how we see.

 Due to the nature of the artwork, this exhibition has extremely limited capacity.
 Many pieces require solitude and time for your eyes to fully perceive the work.
-Tickets for this exhibition will require timed entry and small groups in order for visitors to best experience the work.
+Tickets for this exhibition require timed entry and small groups in order for visitors to best experience the work.

 As a member, you see this exhibition for free—We strongly recommend that you make your reservations early.